London School of Economics: 20th century

-The 1930s economic debate between LSE and the University of Cambridge is well known in academic circles.
-Rivalry between academic opinion at LSE and Cambridge goes back to the school's roots when LSE's Edwin Cannan (1861–1935), Professor of Economics, and Cambridge's Professor of Political Economy, Alfred Marshall (1842–1924), the leading economist of the day, argued about the bedrock matter of economics and whether the subject should be considered as an organic whole.
+The economic debate between the LSE and the University of Cambridge during the 1930s is a well-known chapter in academic circles.
+The rivalry between academic opinion at LSE and Cambridge goes back to the school's roots when LSE's Edwin Cannan (1861–1935), Professor of Economics, and Cambridge's Professor of Political Economy, Alfred Marshall (1842–1924), the leading economist of the day, argued about the bedrock matter of economics and whether the subject should be considered as an organic whole.
 (Marshall disapproved of LSE's separate listing of pure theory and its insistence on economic history.)

 The dispute also concerned the question of the economist's role, and whether this should be as a detached expert or a practical adviser.
 Despite the traditional view that the LSE and Cambridge were fierce rivals through the 1920s and 30s, they worked together in the 1920s on the London and Cambridge Economic Service.
 However, the 1930s brought a return to disputes as economists at the two universities argued over how best to address the economic problems caused by the Great Depression.

 The main figures in this debate were John Maynard Keynes from Cambridge and the LSE's Friedrich Hayek.
 The LSE economist Lionel Robbins was also heavily involved.
 Starting off as a disagreement over whether demand management or deflation was the better solution to the economic problems of the time, it eventually embraced much wider concepts of economics and macroeconomics.
 Keynes put forward the theories now known as Keynesian economics, involving the active participation of the state and public sector, while Hayek and Robbins followed the Austrian School, which emphasised free trade and opposed state involvement.

 During World War II, the school decamped from London to the University of Cambridge, occupying buildings belonging to Peterhouse.